rikbosch/PowerUp/Readme.markdown

 - The files in the _powerup directory are the core PowerUp framework that should be put in the root of the source tree your will be deploying.
 This can be done (for example) with an svn extern.
 Any changes to the _powerup folder should be treated as a fork or PowerUp.
 If you don't alter this directory, you should be able to upgrade powerup at any time.
 - The directory SimpleWebsite is the example website being deployed.
 - The file main.build is a Nant file the describes which files need to be added to the package.
 The nant file included within main.build (common.build) takes care of compiling your solution, adding the required PowerUp files, and zipping everything up.
+- The file main.msbuild is a MSBuild file equivalent in end result to the nant file.
+Which you use (nant vs msbuild) is up to you.
 - The file deploy.ps1 (which is a psake file) describes what needs to be done to deploy your package to a server.
 This script can assume it is running on the destination server itself (so all paths are local etc)
 - The file settings.txt .
 - The directory _templates, used to create templated versions of any files that require values substituted into them (see below for more details)